 Vulvar cancer treatment at Moffitt Cancer Center

-At Moffitt Cancer Center, the experts in our gynecological clinic regularly treat women with all types of vulvar cancer.
-Our gynecologic oncologists, medical oncologists, radiation oncologists, pathologists and other experts collaborate as a tumor board to review each new patient’s case.
-Based on the type and stage of the patient’s cancer, her overall health, age and other factors, we will recommend an individualized treatment plan that may include surgery, chemotherapy, radiation therapy or a combination of these methods.
+At Moffitt Cancer Center, the experts in our Gynecologic Oncology program regularly treat women with all types of vulvar cancer.
+Early detection is key for successful treatment.
+Our gynecologic oncologists, medical oncologists, radiation oncologists, pathologists and other experts collaborate as a tumor board to review and discuss all surgical cases and other challenging diagnoses.
+Based on the type and stage of the patient’s cancer, her overall health, age and other factors, we can recommend an individualized treatment plan that may include surgery, chemotherapy, radiation therapy or a combination of these methods.
 Additionally, Moffitt offers a number of supportive care services under the same roof as our clinical treatments to ensure our patients’ needs are met as they cope with the challenges of undergoing cancer treatment.